carcagi/carcagi/README.md

 I consider myself an eternal learner, and I love learning new things, even if it's just for fun, this allowed me to open my mind and have a lot of "hello world" programs in different programming languages.
 Also, I have learned how to communicate effectively with my teammates and the stakeholders, how to gather requirements, and how to stay on time and budget.

+I have knowledge in Software Architecture, Cloud, and the entire development - operations cycle.

 Through the years I have come to develop using a variety of tools, some people call this collection of tools/knowledge "the stack".

 - PHP, Python (Web, ML, DS), JavaScript, C, C++, Scala.